Apply for a Bachelor's programme

 At Uppsala University, some programmes and courses stop accepting applications after the last date to apply has passed.
 However, some programmes and courses will remain open for late applications.
 If you submit your application, pay your application fee, or submit any supporting documents after the given deadlines, your application will be regarded as late.
 Once the application period closes, admissions officers will begin by assessing applications that were submitted on time.
 After this process is completed, and only if there are still places available in the programme, late applications will be considered.

 Procedures for late applications differ in the second application period, where students apply through the Swedish application website www.antagning.se.
 After the deadline has passed, all programmes and courses close for application.
 Once applications that were submitted on time are processed, and if there are still places available in the programme or course, it will reopen and students will be able to submit a late application.

 Students who submit a late application will not be eligible to receive a scholarship.
 It is therefore important that all students submit a complete application on time.

 Deferral of studies

-If you are admitted to a programme and want to delay the commencement of your studies, you can apply for deferral of studies.
+If you are admitted to a programme and want to postpone the commencement of your studies, you can apply for deferral of studies.

 Your application should explain your reasons for deferral and be supported by documents.
-University policy only approves deferral based on extreme circumstances, such as medical reasons or a family crisis.
+University policy only approves deferral based on extraordinary circumstances, such as medical reasons illness, family crisis or compulsory military service.
 If you refer to medical reasons, for example, you need to submit a doctor's certificate.
-Not being able to afford tuition is not a valid reason for deferment.
+Not being able to afford tuition is not a valid reason for deferral.
 In fact, you can only be granted deferral if the first instalment of tuition has been made to Uppsala University.